pcm17/Content-Aware-Resizing/README.md

 # Seam Carving for Content Aware Resizing
-Chooses the "lowest energy" pixel in each row or column to remove as a way to hopefully render the main content in the image unchanged
+Chooses the "lowest energy" pixel in each row or column to remove as a way to resize the image and hopefully leave the content of interest unchange.
+This method works quite well for landscape and scenery images like 'mall.jpg' and 'prague.jpg', but does not perform well on images with people wearing black, like 'andie_lookout.jpg'

 To resize any image you would like:
 1. Add your image to the 'images' directory